acabitorg/yamlquotes/README.md

 # yamlquotes

+### Store quote collections in YAML and render as full-page PDF, 2-up booklet PDF, PNG slideshow or MP4 video slideshow

+## yamlquotes format

-## A minimalist YAML-based file format for collections of quotations
+### A minimalist YAML-based file format for collections of quotations

 Features: